Luxtoday

 Only the issuing authority can place an apostille, which means that neither a notary nor a sworn translator can apostille a document.

-The following list of documents is most likely to require an apostille:
+The following documents are most likely to require an apostille:

 • Birth certificate;